The shoulds. Whether you realize it or not, they’re holding you down and requiring you to keep up in a way that steers off your own track.

 Should have known better

-Every entrepreneur will tell you about mistakes they've made and how they were an integral part of the learning and growing process.
+Every entrepreneur will tell you about the mistakes they’ve made and how they were an integral part of the learning and growing process.
 The mistakes are there to help you learn.

 No matter how many mistakes you make, you are ahead of everyone who isn’t trying.